 - Variety of presets including custom presets.

-- Good amount of written tutorials and tips for program use and photography.
+- Good amount of written tutorials and tips.

 - A bit time-consuming learning the program.